kpta119/Stock-Market-Web-Application/README.md

 - Creating the database models and setting up the MySQL database.
 - Writing unit and integration tests for the backend endpoints.
 - Ensuring secure authentication and authorization using JWT and middleware.

+## Video showing the application
+You can see using of this web application on the video on youtube: [video](https://www.youtube.com/watch?v=TZofuo1Y7eI)